mgrube753/bachelor-thesis/70_prior_exp_run/README.md

 ## Why was a new run needed?

 This experimental run of the directory was archived, since the output questions in Experiment 1 were not satisfactory.
-The questions' output formats differed a lot, since in the common prompt, in contrast to the complex prompt, the question format was not specified.
-In the expert-based evaluation -- and even in the LLM-based evaluation -- this could have led to a bias in the evaluation, since the questions were not that well comparable.
+The questions' output formats differed a lot, since in the common prompt, in contrast to the complex prompt, the question output format was not specified.
+In the expert-based evaluation -- and even in an LLM-based evaluation -- this could have led to a bias in the evaluation, since the questions were not that well comparable.

 Therefore, a new run was needed to ensure that the questions were more consistent in their output format.
 This was achieved by refining all prompts for all experiments: